-The instructor expects that all students attend class with their personal computers.
+The instructor expects that all Face to-Face (F2F) students attend class with their personal computers.
 This course will require many in-class demos.
 Attending class on a cell phone will not be counted as full attendance or participation points.
 Students may be required to screen share during in-class demos and activities.

-EXAMPLE: In our course, attendance is mandatory.
-You are required to attend the class on time to receive full credit for attendance as well as participate in the class by asking questions, answering questions, or engaging in the media in other forms during the live class.
+EXAMPLE

+In our course, attendance is mandatory for Face to-Face (F2F) students.
 Attendance and participation will be jointly graded on Canvas using the Attendance tool.
+You are required to attend the class on time to receive full credit for attendance.
 By arriving on time to class you will receive 50% of your grade.
+ALL students (F2F & OA) Are required to participate by asking questions, answering questions, or engaging in the discussion assignments.
 By participating/engaging throughout that class, you will receive the other 50% of your grade for that day.
-If you arrive late to class you will not receive your initial 50% of your grade for that day.